thinkful-ei22/yelp-for-parks-capstone-frontend/README.md

-### Brief Description
+### GO
 **GO!** is an app made to encourage people to go outside.
 The app makes it easy to explore your natural surroundings, allowing users to register and comment on locations.

 With **GO!**, you can easily find locations near you, or ones that you're interested in using our filtration system.
 You can also help raise community awareness about the beautiful locales right outside their front doors by adding your own locations.

 ### Tech Stack
-Frontend : React, Redux, React-Notify-Toast, Thunk
+Frontend : React, Redux, React-Notify-Toast, Thunk, Leaflet
 Backend: Node.js, Express, MongoDB, Axios

+## API Documentation
+Backend : Bing Maps API to convert street addreses to coordinates for Leaflet map

 ### Deployed version
 https://dry-waters-99312.herokuapp.com